Josko/ccbot/readme.txt

 - Changed the process priority to High (from Above Normal)
 - Fixed an error in language.cfg
 - Updated the readme, fixed some typos
+- Tidied the source a bit and fixed/removed some comments

 Version 0.30 ( 14.12.2009. )